Your Back-to-School Prep List: Health Edition

 Health prep

-Arizona school immunization laws require students to receive immunizations and submit immunization records before entry to preschool programs, child care, and school (with some exemptions).
+Immunizations can protect your child against serious diseases, and some are required for entry into school in the state of Arizona.
+Arizona school immunization laws require students to get vaccinated and submit those records before entry to preschool programs, child care, and school (with some exemptions).

 If you have questions, check with your school!

+Did you know?
 Eligible children can get immunizations at no cost through the Vaccines for Children (VFC) program in Arizona.
 Providers may charge an administration fee, but they must waive the fee if the parent is unable to pay.

 An exam can give you peace of mind that your kid can handle the physical demands asked of them in school sports and extracurricular activities.
 In fact, a lot of sports require a physical for a medical eligibility form.